List of Ace Attorney characters: Furio Tigre

 Furio Tigre (芝九蔵 虎ノ助, Shibakuzo Toranosuke) is a loan shark who operates the Tender Lender.
 He has a loud and aggressive demeanor, often roaring when agitated.
 Per his work, he preyed on people in need of money like Jean Armstrong; who needed the loan to save his restaurant and the recently deceased programmer, Glen Elg (岡 高夫, Oka Takao); who needed to pay off his gambling debts.

 He has a similar hairstyle to Phoenix, despite not resembling him at all otherwise in terms of appearance or personality, he was able to successfully impersonate him to throw a previous trial of Byrde's.
 His portrayal in the anime by Sam Riegel, the typical voice actor for Phoenix Wright, is considered a casting gag in reference to this fact.

+Lisa Basil

+She is the head of Blue Screens, Inc. She has a mostly-blue color scheme with a monocular display on her left eye like her employees.
+She has a palindromic name and employs people who share this trait.
+After Glen Elg was murdered, she replaced him with Adam Mada, whose picture can be seen in one of the ending cutscenes.